fulldecent/formant-analyzer/Offline MATLAB analysis/4. LPC Formant Estimation/LPC Compare MATLAB and XCODE.md

 This work compared LPC coefficients and roots of prediction filters obtained from MATLAB and objective-C.

-There is slight mismatch, most probably due to MATLAB implying windowing and us not including that step.
+There is a slight mismatch, most probably due to MATLAB implying windowing and us not including that step.

 Comparison of LPC Coefficients